Dynamic Tables in Excel (Table of Contents)

 Dynamic Tables in Excel

-Dynamic Table is the table where we have to update the range of data repeatedly.
+Dynamic Table is the Table where we have to update the range of data repeatedly.
 The Pivot Table option can create dynamic Tables in Excel.
-For this, select the complete data to be included in Dynamic Table and then click on the Pivot Table option under the Insert menu tab or else press short cut key ALT + N + V simultaneously to apply it.
+For this, select the complete data to be included in Dynamic Table and then click on the Pivot Table option under the Insert menu tab or press the shortcut ALT + N + V simultaneously to apply it.
 Then drag and drop the required fields into the relevant section to create a Dynamic Table.
-If there are any changes in the source data, we just have to refresh the pivot table.
+We have to refresh the pivot table if there are any changes in the source data.

 Create Dynamic Range Using Excel Tables

-If you have heard of excel tables and have not used it before, then this is the article you need the most.
+If you have heard of Excel tables and have not used them before, then this is the article you need the most.
 Excel Tables are dynamic and allow us to interpret the data once the addition and deletion happen.

-We have one more tool called as Data Tables which is a part of What-If-Analysis.
-So don’t get confused with it.
+We have another tool called Data Tables, which is a part of What-If-Analysis.
+So please don’t get confused with it.

 How to Create Dynamic Tables in Excel?